alisd23/ngrx-form-pure/README.md

 #### npm
 ```
-npm install ngrx-form --save
+npm install ngrx-form-pure --save
 ```

 #### yarn
 ```
-yarn add ngrx-form
+yarn add ngrx-form-pure
 ```
 #### Peer Dependencies
- Ngrx-form has the following peer dependencies which you must install in order to use this library:
+ ngrx-form-pure has the following peer dependencies which you must install in order to use this library:
 - `@angular/core - v5.x`
 - `@ngrx/store - v5.x`